0xPolygonID/polygonid-flutter-sdk/README.md

 ## Description

-This is a flutter Plugin for PolygonID Mobile SDK (https://polygon.technology/polygon-id) This plugin provides a cross-platform tool (iOS, Android) to communicate with the PolygonID platform.
+This is a Flutter Plugin for Polygon ID Mobile SDK (https://polygon.technology/polygon-id) This plugin provides a cross-platform tool (iOS, Android) to communicate with the PolygonID platform.

 ## Installation